 Get Hyperflow running in Codex and terminal CLIs.

-Covers quick install, platform compatibility, model configuration, security, and verification.
+Covers quick install, platform compatibility, security, and verification.

 Environment Works?
 Notes

-Claude Code CLI (claude binary) yes — primary target Loads plugins from ~/.claude/plugins/cache/; slash commands, auto-routing, and skills are all active
+Claude Code CLI (claude binary) yes — primary certified target Loads plugins from ~/.claude/plugins/cache/; slash commands, auto-routing, skills, and Claude Code dynamic workflow routing are active

-OpenCode CLI (opencode binary) yes Same plugin loader convention
+OpenCode CLI (opencode binary) yes Same plugin loader convention; portable workflow adapter uses task/subagent support when available and inline phases otherwise

 Claude Code Desktop (Mac/Windows GUI) no — platform limitation Does not load terminal-installed plugins; /hyperflow:* returns isn't a recognized command here